 Check out my new book Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—And How You Can Too and read more about building wealth and retiring a millionaire.

 Need More Investment Advice?
 Find a Pro!

-I hope this information gives you more confidence about investing and the economy in 2018.
-But I’m guessing you probably have more questions for your particular situation.
-While I can’t speak into the specifics about your financial plan (I wish I could!), the good news is that you can sit down with a SmartVestor Pro in your area who can.
-These are the folks I use to help me with my own investments.
+I hope this information gives you more confidence about investing and the economy.
+But I’m guessing you probably have more questions about your particular situation.
+While I can’t speak into the specifics of your financial plan (I wish I could!), the good news is you can sit down with a financial advisor in your area who can.

 About Chris Hogan